jlSites/funWithAngular/README.md

 # This repo
 - is for playing angular in different projs.

 ## quickstart-cli
+- update to latest by `npm install -g @angular/cli`
 - created by `ng new my-app`, to verify the setup.

 ## tour-of-heroes